Louangphrabang, Laos: Serenity & Spirituality

 Visit Kuang Si waterfalls & Pak Ou Caves

 There are many day trips in the area, the most common of which are the Pak Ou caves and the Kuang Si waterfall.
-You will commonly see these two sites combined in a 1-day tour, but they are each about 45 minutes outside of the city and completely opposite directions; cramming them both into one day is efficient for those tight on time but not idea..
-The caves are north of the city and can be reached by boat or a combination of driver and boat.
+You will commonly see these two sites combined in a 1-day tour, but they are each about 45 minutes outside of the city and completely opposite directions; cramming them both into one day is efficient for those tight on time but not ideal… The caves are north of the city and can be reached by boat or a combination of driver and boat.
 The boat ride takes about two hours to the caves, less time coming back since it will be downstream, and there is a shared boat that departs once per morning or a private boat can be hired.
 Driving took about 45 minutes followed by a 5 minute boat ride across the water.
 The caves can be seen in about 30 to 45 minutes; don’t expect any functioning bathrooms or facilities.

 Kuang Si waterfalls – they don’t look very large from this angle, but they are impressive!